Gokulam Kerala FC: 2020–present

 Gokulam Kerala won the 2020–21 I-League by defeating TRAU FC in the final game.
 With 29 points from 15 games, they qualified for the 2022 AFC Cup group stage.
 In April 2021, Gokulam Kerala emerged as the champions of the 2020–21 Kerala Premier League, defeating KSEB FC 2–1 at the Thrissur Municipal Corporation Stadium.
 They began their 2021–22 I-League season on 26 December with 1–0 win against Churchill Brothers.
 They later thrashed Real Kashmir by 5–1.
 After back to back wins in both the group and championship stages, the club clinched I-League title again in 2021–22 season, defeating Mohammedan Sporting 2–1 in the final game at the Salt Lake Stadium on 14 May, and became the first club in fifteen years to defend a national league title.

 At the 2022 AFC Cup group-stage opener, the club achieved a historic 4–2 win against Indian Super League side ATK Mohun Bagan.
 Later, they were defeated 1–0 by Maldivian side Maziya S&RC, 1–2 by Bangladeshi side Bashundhara Kings respectively, and knocked out of the tournament.
 On 5 July, the club officially announced that they roped in former Cameroonian international Richard Towa as new head coach.
 Due to not maintaining good form in league marches, the club parted ways with Towa and roped in Spanish manager Francesc Bonet in place of him.

 In April 2023, the club took part in 3rd edition of Indian Super Cup.
-Gokulam Kerala secured third place in 2023–24 I-League season, finishing their campaign with 42 points in 24 matches.
-In that season, club's Spanish striker Álex Sánchez emerged as the top goalscorer with 19 goals.
+In the 2023–24 I-League season, the club's Spanish striker Álex Sánchez emerged as the top goalscorer with 19 goals.
 On 18 April, the club roped in Antonio Rueda Fernández as new head coach.
 In November 2024, the club took part in the 2024 edition of Sikkim Gold Cup, in which they defeated Bhutanese side Transport United by 2–1 in the quarter-finals.The club was featured in the 40th edition of the Sikkim Gold Cup.
 In the 2024–25 season, Gokulam Kerala falter at final hurdle against Dempo (a 3–4 defeat) to win the I-League title on the final day, thus failed to secure promotion to the Indian Super League.